in-scope/ciag-toolbox/README.md

 ## Installation

 Download the latest installer for your computer from the [Releases page](../../releases).
-Pick the file that matches your operating system, run it, and launch **MSI Toolbox** from your Start menu (Windows) or Applications folder (macOS).
+Pick the file that matches your operating system, run it, and launch **CHARM Toolbox** from your Start menu (Windows) or Applications folder (macOS).

 ### Windows

 1. From the [Releases page](../../releases), download the file ending in `Setup.exe`.
 2. Double-click the installer and follow the prompts.
 Choose an install location and whether to add Start menu and desktop shortcuts.
-3. Launch **MSI Toolbox** from the Start menu.
+3. Launch **CHARM Toolbox** from the Start menu.

 ### macOS